software-mansion/starknet-jvm/README.md

 ## Building documentation

-User guides for kotlin and java are generated automatically based on `guide.md` file (⚠️ only this file should be modified ⚠️).
+User guides for Kotlin and Java are generated automatically based on the guide.md file (⚠️ only this file should be modified ⚠️).
-It can include both code snippets and code section tags (which are used to include code from specific function).
+This file can include both code snippets and code section tags (which are used to embed code from specific functions).
-They will be embedded in the respective guides
-This way the code in the documentation is always up to date with the code in the repository.
+These elements will be automatically included in the respective guides, ensuring that the documentation is always up to date with the code in the repository.

+Code snippet examples:
+* Kotlin - `<!-- codeSection(path="starknet/account/StandardAccountTest.kt", function="signAndSendDeployAccountV3Transaction", language="Kotlin") -->
+  `
+* Java - `<!-- codeSection(path="Main.java", function="signAndSendDeployAccountV3Transaction", language="Java") -->
+  `

+Content of embedded functions can be tailored using `docsStart` and `docsEnd` comments inside the function.
+Only the content between those comments will be included in the documentation.

 Execute following command to generate the guides: